v2-mini/v2-mini-robot/README.md

 ### Setting up the Environment

-The steps in this section are required for setting up V2Mini's PC, or any PC that's used to directly interface with external hardware.
+The steps in this section should be completed once for new machines.

 #### Install udev Rules

+The udev rules are only required for V2Mini's PC, or any PC that aims to directly connect to external hardware such as arduinos or dynamixels.
+In addition, due to the similarity of devices, rules use the `serial` attribute and are therefore hardware specific (ie. the rules need to be adjusted for each new device).

 asdfasdf ----------->  ----< TODO >-----

 #### Install Apt Packages

-install SDL2 .. what else????  ----< TODO >----- realsense camera drivers
+realsense camera drivers, sdl2, ? ----< TODO >-----

 ### Creating a Workspace